Project-MONAI/MONAI/docs/source/installation.md

 Please find out more information on [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

 Assuming that you have the Nvidia driver and Docker 19.03+ installed, running the following command will download and start a container with the latest version of MONAI.
-The latest master branch of MONAI from GitHub is included in the image.
+The latest `dev` branch of MONAI from GitHub is included in the image.
 ```bash
 docker run --gpus all --rm -ti --ipc=host projectmonai/monai:latest